how to prepare yourself for a career in the food industry

 • Cookbook Authors: Combine a bachelor’s degree in journalism or English with culinary arts classes.

 • Food Scientists: A bachelor’s degree is essential.
-Coursework focuses on food processing, safety, analysis, and more.
+Coursework focuses on food processing, safety, and analysis.
 Extensive internships and labs provide vital hands-on training.
 IFT certification furthers careers.

 2. Build Your Skills Daily